-The College must remain financially sound to be able to respond to the needs of learners, employers and the local community and thus drive forward the objectives in the strategic plan.
-Effective budgeting is key to fulfilling this aim and this policy
+The College must be a going concern and remain financially sound to be able to respond to the needs of learners, employers and the local community and thus drive forward the objectives in the strategic plan.
+Effective budgeting is key to fulfilling this aim.